carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 :::::::::::::::::::::::::::::::::::::::::::::::::

-There are two other packages we need to install that we could not install at the same time that we created the environment, `tensorflow` and `scikeras`.
+There are two other packages we could not install when we created the environment, `tensorflow` and `scikeras`.

-To install these two packages we have to use a different package manager called `pip`.
+To install these two packages we use a different package manager called `pip`.

 [pip] is the package management system for Python software packages.
 It is integrated into your local Python installation and runs regardless of your operating system too.